BCC-iu/Clustering-and-nesting-tutorial/README.txt

 Any questions about this work can be directed to the BCC at biostats@iu.edu.

 All code presented in this tutorial are free for personal re-use.

+The website for this tutorial is hosted at https://bcc-iu.github.io/Clustering-and-nesting-tutorial/